 If the City is holding a revenue neutral rate hearing, the budget timeline for adoption of the final budget has been adjusted to on or before September 20th.
-The City did not hold a revenue neutral rate hearing for this year.
+The City held a revenue neutral rate hearing for the 2023 budget year.

 The statutes allow for the governing body to increase the originally adopted budget for previously unbudgeted increases in revenue other than ad valorem taxes.
 To do this, a notice of public hearing to amend the budget must be published in the local newspaper.
 At least ten days after publication the hearing may be held, and the governing body may amend the budget at that time.
-In 2021, budget amendments were adopted for the Stormwater Fund, Special Parks and Recreation Fund, Equipment Reserve and Replacement Fund, and the ARPA Fund.
+In 2023, budget amendments were adopted for the Equipment Reserve Fund, Capital Improvement Fund, Street Sales Tax Fund, Parks and Recreation Sales Tax Fund and the ARPA Fund.

 The statutes permit management to transfer budgeted amounts between line items within an individual fund.
 However, such statutes prohibit expenditures in excess of the total amount of the adopted budget of expenditures of individual funds.
-Budget comparison statements are presented for each fund showing actual receipts and expenditures compared to legally budgeted receipts and expenditures.